EndPointCorp/end-point-blog/2012/05/08/tailnmail-postgres-monitoring.html.md

 dimension (by walking forward from LASTFILE to the present), as well as over a vertical dimension (by forcing together the files split by rsyslog).
 However, there is no reason we cannot handle multiple files over a horizontal dimension as well.
 In other words, putting multiple hosts into a single file.
-In this client's case, there were other hosts very similar to "groucho" that had files we wanted to monitor.
+In this client’s case, there were other hosts very similar to “groucho” that had files we wanted to monitor.
 Thus, the config file was changed to look like this:

 ```nohighlight